tiangolo/fastapi/docs/en/docs/advanced/behind-a-proxy.md

 </div>

-If you use Hypercorn, it also has the option `--root-path`.
+If you use Hypercorn, it also has the option `--root-path`, while in Granian such option is `--url-path-prefix`.

 !!! note "Technical Details"
     The ASGI specification defines a `root_path` for this use case.